ponylang/rfcs/text/0000-improved-itertools-api.md

 # Drawbacks

-This will break existing code that uses the current `fold` method.
+This will break existing code that uses the current `fold` and `run` methods.

 # Alternatives